Dorothy Dunnett

 Dorothy, Lady Dunnett (née Halliday, 25 August 1923 - 9 November 2001) was a Scottish novelist best known for her historical fiction.
 Dunnett is most famous for her six novel series set during the 16th century, which concern the fictitious adventurer Francis Crawford of Lymond.
 This was followed by the eight novel prequel series The House of Niccolò.
-Her other works include a novel concerning the historical Macbeth called King Hereafter (1982), and a series of mystery novels centred upon Johnson Johnson, a portrait painter and spy.
+Her other works include a novel concerning the historical Macbeth, King of Scotland called King Hereafter (1982), and a series of mystery novels centred upon Johnson Johnson, a portrait painter and spy.

 Life and work

+Dunnett was born in Dunfermline, Scotland.
+Her father was a mining engineer and the family moved to Edinburgh when she was three.
 Dunnett was educated at James Gillespie's High School for Girls in Edinburgh.

-She started her career as a press officer in the civil service, where she met her husband.
+Dunnett started her career as a press officer in the civil service, where she met her husband, then Chief Press Officer to the Secretary of State for Scotland.

-A leading light in the Scottish arts world and a renaissance woman, she was a professional portrait painter and exhibited at the Royal Scottish Academy on many occasions.
+A leading light in the Scottish arts world and a renaissance woman, Dunnett was a professional portrait painter and exhibited at the Royal Scottish Academy.
 She had portraits commissioned by a number of prominent public figures in Scotland.
 She had a keen interest in opera, was a trustee of the National Library of Scotland, a board member of the Edinburgh International Book Festival, a trustee of the Scottish National War Memorial, and a non-executive director of Scottish Television.

+In 1992, Dunnett was appointed to the Order of the British Empire for her services to literature and she was also a Fellow of the Royal Society of Arts.

-In 1992 she was awarded an OBE for her services to literature.
-Writing in The Times Literary Supplement, Alexander Fiske-Harrison reviewed her final novel in 2000, Gemini, and through that her entire oeuvre of historical fiction: "Although Dunnett’s writing style is not the neutral prose of genre fiction and it can be opaque and hard to read, especially in the early works, at times, this works with the almost melodramatic content to produce a powerful, operatic mixture...
+Writing in The Times Literary Supplement, Alexander Fiske-Harrison reviewed Dunnett's final novel in 2000, Gemini, and through that her entire oeuvre of historical fiction: "Although Dunnett’s writing style is not the neutral prose of genre fiction and it can be opaque and hard to read, especially in the early works, at times, this works with the almost melodramatic content to produce a powerful, operatic mixture...
 It is neither as a literary novelist nor as a historian, but as a writer of historical fiction that Dorothy Dunnett deserves recognition...
 The publication of Gemini completes an ambitious literary circle."

-In 2001 she founded the Dorothy Dunnett Society to promote interest in the historical periods about which she wrote and communication among her readers.
+In 2001, Dunnett founded the Dorothy Dunnett Society to promote interest in the historical periods about which she wrote and communication among her readers.
 Dunnett's archive was left to the National Library of Scotland and articles from it appear in Whispering Gallery, the magazine of the Dorothy Dunnett Society.

 Dorothy Dunnett was married in 1946 to Sir Alastair Dunnett, editor of The Scotsman newspaper, and appears in his autobiography, Among Friends, 1984.
 By virtue of his knighthood in 1995, she became Lady Dunnett.
-She died in Edinburgh, and was survived by her sons Ninian and Mungo Dunnett.
+She died in Edinburgh in November 2001, aged 78, and was survived by her sons Ninian Dunnett and Mungo Dunnett and her grandchildren.